laurenirickff/heliograph/README.md

    - Each generator receives the same uploaded video and the same preset text you edited.
    - They produce N freeform candidate outputs in parallel.

-2) Deciders (K)
+2) Evaluators (K)
-   - Each decider independently evaluates the candidate set against the original “ASK” (your edited preset text).
+   - Each evaluator independently evaluates the candidate set against the original “ASK” (your edited preset text).
-   - A decider returns a strict ranking of only the candidates it deems acceptable.
+   - An evaluator returns a strict ranking of only the candidates it deems acceptable.
 Unacceptable candidates are not ranked.

 3) IRV aggregation and acceptability
-   - We compute acceptability counts (how many deciders ranked each candidate at all).
+   - We compute acceptability counts (how many evaluators ranked each candidate at all).
-   - Candidates that reach an acceptability threshold (≥2 deciders) are eligible for Instant‑Runoff Voting.
+   - Candidates that reach an acceptability threshold (≥2 evaluators) are eligible for Instant‑Runoff Voting.
    - IRV proceeds round‑by‑round until a strict majority is reached; ties are broken deterministically by lowest index when needed.
    - If no candidate is acceptable or no consensus emerges, the app falls back to returning all candidates concatenated so you can review and choose.

 4) Observability and downloads
-   - A server‑sent event (SSE) activity log streams the pipeline’s progress with generator/decider names and vote snapshots.
+  - A server‑sent event (SSE) activity log streams the pipeline’s progress with generator/evaluator names and vote snapshots.
    - The UI exposes downloads for the best result, the best result with the ASK, and a complete “all results and prompt” bundle including average rankings.

 ## Prompt presets (editable)